Leadership Development: 5 Best Practices for Learning a New Skill

 Most skills of value are not easy to learn, which means you shouldn’t get frustrated if learning is taking a lot of time.
 Successfully acquiring a new skill involves dedication and a willingness to take baby steps.
 Rushing through the learning process or abandoning the effort gets us nowhere.
 Instead, you should work consistently, rest regularly, and keep persisting.

-Thanks to the innovations in online learning, many of the top business schools are making earning a master’s degree in leadership more convenient than ever before.
-Instead of attending classes at a specific time and place, an MS in Leadership online allows you to complete coursework from home and on a flexible schedule you can fit around a full-time job.
-If you’re a working professional, earning your MS degree from an online university makes it possible to advance your career without taking a break from your career.
+Thanks to the innovations in online learning, many of the top business schools are making earning a master’s degree in business more convenient than ever before.
+Instead of attending classes at a specific time and place, an online MBA allows you to complete coursework from home and on a flexible schedule you can fit around a full-time job.
+If you’re a working professional, earning your MBA from an online university makes it possible to advance your career without taking a break from your career.

 If you want to help others acquire the skills they’ll need to keep up with a changing world, you should consider acquiring some new skills yourself.
-With a Master of Science in Leadership—and the help of online education—you can learn everything you need to lead others forward.
+With a Master of Business Administration—and the help of online education—you can learn everything you need to lead others forward.

-Walden University is an accredited institution offering an online MS in Leadership degree program.
+Walden University is an accredited institution offering an online Master of Business Administration (MBA).
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.